 - Drain and rinse off the package of tofu well.
 Then, wrap it in several sheets of paper towel, place it on a plate, and put something slightly heavy on top of the tofu to weigh it down and help press out any excess liquid.
 Allow this to rest for at least thirty minutes.

 - Then, cut the tofu in half lengthwise.
 Turn the halves onto their sides and cut them in half lengthwise, so you have a total of four tofu fillets.
 Lay the fillets back down flat, and using a pairing knife, slice the tofu repeatedly across about 1/8th inch apart, at an angle, and about 75% of the way down, to create a flaky fish-like texture.
 While slicing the tofu, I find it easiest to slide the knife out towards me instead of dragging it up and out; this helps avoid breaking off the tofu flakes.

 Vegan Salmon Marinade

 - Add all of the ingredients into a high powered blender and blend until extremely smooth.

 - Pour a little bit of the marinade into a large container.
 Then, gently place the prepared tofu fillets into the container.
 Pour the rest of the marinade over the fillets.
-I always gently open the tofu slices and sneak marinade into each crevice; this ensures the entire tofu fillet is well marinated.
+I always gently open the tofu slices and sneak marinade into each crevice; this ensures the entire tofu fillet is well-marinated.
 I recommend you do this too, but be careful since the fillets are very fragile!
-Allow this to marinate for AT LEAST one hour, but I highly recommend letting it marinate for several hours and preferably overnight for the best taste and texture!
+Allow these to marinate overnight, as this will create the best texture and flavor.

 How to Prepare and Cook the Marinated Vegan Salmon